tarwn/lessthandot-hugo/blogs/content/posts/2011-10-28-my-favorite-powershell-script-reading.md

   - Microsoft SQL Server Admin

 ---
-I’m in love.
+I'm in love.
 With a PowerShell script I wrote.

 We have multiple SQL Server Agent jobs that run on a daily or weekly basis.
 These jobs write logs to a folder on the server.
 Example: D:mssqlserverbackup